 - Tomboy: She wants to fight in battles and gain a hero's glory.
 As she puts at the start of her scenario in 6, "I want to be a warrior, not a simple housewife".
 Ironic considering that later adaptations doesn't focus on her life after her marriage with Liu Bei and she basically becomes a real housewife in 9.

 - Spared by the Adaptation: An interesting example.
-Historically, she returned to Wu before their invasion of Jing Province prior to the relationship between Wu and Shu souring, however the source material novel shows her remaining with Liu Bei and committing suicide when he was defeated at Yiling (a case of Death by Adaptation as this passage was added in the 17th century version to match Confucian ideals of the time).
+Historically, she returned to Wu before their invasion of Jing Province prior to the relationship between Wu and Shu souring, and nothing further was known about her.
+The novel has her committing suicide while at Wu when he was defeated at Yiling (a case of Death by Adaptation as this passage was added in the 17th century version to match Confucian ideals of the time).
 The historical route of 8, however, has her with Liu Bei at the time of his death.

 - Tomboy Princess: A tomboy as well as a Princess of Wu.